Worcester Commando

 Worcester Commando was a light infantry regiment of the South African Army.
 It formed part of the South African Army Infantry Formation as well as the South African Territorial Reserve.

 History

 Origin

 Worcester Commando was the second oldest unit in South African military history.
-It started as the Worcester Volunteer Rifles on 21 June 1883 and had many name changes over the years such as:
+It started as the Worcester Volunteer Rifles on 21 June 1883 and has had many name changes over the years such as: